Bathroom Extractor Fan Installation Cost

 What size of extractor fan do I need for my bathroom?

 The typical size of an extractor fan is usually around 100mm, spanning over the fan, the grill and the ducting.
+These are suitable for bathrooms that are up to about 6 square meters in size.
 You can find larger fans going up to 500mm.
 However, these are designed for industrial use and extraction and are popular in workshops, warehouses, and commercial spaces.

 What is the purpose of an extractor fan?